G Suite For WHMCS

 |8.
 Open the 'Explore and enable API' section.
 The API & Services page should open.
 To start, go to 'OAuth consent screen' under the 'Credentials' section.|

-Afterward, enter the mail address and product name that will be visible during your requests.
+Afterward, enter the mail address and application name that will be visible during your requests.

 |9.
 To proceed, go to 'Google APIs' under the 'Overview' tab.|

 Find 'Google Apps Reseller API' among the applications.

 |10.
 Now, you have to enable 'Google Apps Reseller API' as shown on the following screen.|